songster-sa/aws-developer-associate-notes/readme.md

 - S3 has no cache - if role/permissions are removed, takes affect immediately
 - WCU RCU should never be less - choose more if exact not there
 - backend and cache CANNOT be updated in a transaction - at the same time - so invalidate it
+- when need to use SSH key pair across region - generate public key and import in all region instances
+- fargate and lambda both are serverless - hence when dealing with rest API, you they alone not sufficient, you need API Gateway

 ## some architectures
 - LAMP stack - linux, apache server, mysql, php